-Read the full review: MacBook Pro (16-inch, 2019)
+Read the full review: MacBook Pro 14-inch (2021)

 The Dell XPS 13 (2020) has been a regular in our best laptops list for years, and it also earns a well-deserved spot in our best laptops for DJs list.
 It keeps everything we've come to love from Dell's flagship 13-incher, from the gorgeous and light design, to the powerful modern components that power it.
-For 2020, however, it now rocks 10th-generation Intel Core i5 or i7 processors and a bezel-less ‘Infinity Edge’ display, which means the Dell XPS 13 (2020) is a brilliant performer, while remaining thin and light.
+However, it now rocks 10th-generation Intel Core i5 or i7 processors and a bezel-less ‘Infinity Edge’ display, which means the Dell XPS 13 (2020) is a brilliant performer, while remaining thin and light.
 There’s a wide range of customization options as well.

 Read the full review: Dell XPS 13

 The MacBook Pro 16-Inch is a monster of a computer, no matter what kind of creative you are.
 Its performance is only rivaled by its little brother, and though that beautiful screen is just a little bonus for audio creators, its size will give you a little extra screen real estate for your workflow.
 Just as importantly, its impressive battery life will power you through an entire show.
 And, you won’t experience any performance throttling because it’s not plugged in.
 Additionally, it comes with plenty of ports so you’ll be able to plug in all your audio peripherals as well.